 The Steering committee hosts 3 Network Days during the year for the purposes of sharing information and the opportunity to network with agencies, other local MDS committee members, community members and political representatives.
 The committee offers a two-way communication, committee support, and best practice resources.

-- Next Municipal Drug Stategy Network Day May 2017 – stay tuned for details
+- Next Municipal Drug Strategy Network Day February 2018 - Details to come.

 Past Network Days